johndimm/WhatLooksGood/README.md

 ## Natural Language Processing

 The second step is to expand that list by looking for noun phrases in captions.
 If a caption has a single noun phrase, and there are multiple captions containing the same single noun phrase, assume it is a dish.
+Using the NLTK for Python, we found 2,131 of these.

     +-----+------------------+-----------+
     | id  | dish             | source    |